decaf-dev/vaultexplorer.com/docs/quickstart.md

 Let's start by creating a filter group.

-1. Click the 3 vertical dots button
+1. Click the custom filter button.
+It has 3 vertical dots
-2. Click the plus button to the left of the divider
+2. Click the create filter group button.
+It has a plus icon

 Now that you have a filter group, let's add a filter rule.

-1. Click the plus icon to the right of the divider
+1. Click the add filter rule button.
+It has a plus icon
-2. Next, click the `text` dropdown and select `list`
+2. Next, click the property type dropdown.
+Change it from `text` to `list`
-3. Then, click the `Select a property` and choose `tags`
+3. Then, click the property dropdown.
+Change it from `Select a property` to `tags`
-4. Finally, click the `contains` and select `exists`
+4. Then, click the condition dropdown and change it from `contains` to `exists`

 Finally, let's enable our filter group

 1. Click outside of the modal to go back to the explorer view
 2. Click the filter group to enable it

-With the filter group enabled, you will only see notes that match the filter rules in the filter group.
+When a filter group is enabled, you will only see notes that match the rules in that group.

 :::note
 You may only have one filter group enabled at a time